By: Adam H. Rosenblum Esq. Published: 11/4/19

 Available data includes figures for Canadian drivers who received speeding, texting, cell phone, seat belt and driving while impaired tickets in New York State.
 We’ve added these figures so one can see which counties were ticketing the most Canadians based on available data.

-While other border counties such as Oswego, Clinton, and Chautauqua were also among the top 10, others, such as St. Lawrence and Franklin barely made the top half of the list.
-Most curiously, Orleans and Wayne counties ranked toward the bottom.
-Meanwhile, more southern counties such Broome, home to SUNY Binghamton, and Steuben handed out enough tickets to Canadians to rank among the top 10.
+While other border counties in NY such as Niagara and Clinton were also among the top 10, others, such as St. Lawrence and Franklin weren’t even in the top 15.
+Meanwhile, more southern counties such as Broome, home to SUNY Binghamton, and Steuben handed out enough tickets to Canadians to rank among the top 10.

 NY Counties Where Canadians Get the Most Speeding Tickets